 I want my daughter to marry a guy with beliefs that correspond with who she is.
 Is he honest?
 Would he steal?
 Is he transparent?
 Who are his associates?
 What do others think of him?

-Pay attention to nonattest services—such as preparation of financial statements—that you are requested to provide.
+Pay attention to requested nonattest services—such as preparation of financial statements.
 If the client has no one with sufficient skill, knowledge, and experience to accept responsibility for such services, you may not be independent.
+See the AICPA’s Plain English Guide to Independence for more information.

 If you can pick up a client in an industry in which you have no experience, should you?
 Possibly, but it depends on whether you can appropriately understand the client and their industry before you conduct the engagement.
 Some new customers may not be complicated.
 In those cases, CPE may get you into position to provide the audit.